 - Salt and pepper, to taste

 - Melt butter in large skillet on stove over medium heat.
-Add onion, carrot, and celery and sauté until soft, 7-8 minutes.
+Add onion, carrot, and celery.
+Sauté until soft, 7-8 minutes.

-- Add cauliflower and mushrooms and season with salt and pepper, to taste.
+- Add cauliflower and mushrooms.
+Season with salt and pepper, to taste.
 Sauté until tender, 8-10 minutes.

 - Add parsley, rosemary, and sage.
-Stir to combined.
-Add broth and cover.
-Cook until vegetables are fork-tender and liquid is completely absorbed, about 15 minutes.
+Stir to combine.
+Add broth.
+Cover.
+Cook until vegetables fork-tender and liquid completely absorbed, about 15 minutes.
+Serve warm.

-TIP: *Hate chopping?
-Replace starred ingredients with a 14.5 oz container mirepoix from refrigerated section of Trader Joe’s or 1 1/2 bags of frozen mirepoix (10 oz each) from Whole Foods.
+TIP: Hate chopping?
+Replace starred (*) ingredients with a 14.5 oz container mirepoix from the refrigerated section of Trader Joe’s or 1 1/2 bags of frozen mirepoix (10 oz each) from Whole Foods.